-Your Zebra printer may require periodic maintenance to keep it functional and printing high quality labels, receipts, and tags.
+Your Zebra printer may require periodic maintenance to keep it functional and printing high-quality labels, receipts, and tags.

 CAUTION-PRODUCT DAMAGE: DO NOT use an air compressor in place of the can of compressed air.
-Air compressors have micro-contaminants and particles that can get into the air system and damage your printer.
+Air compressors have micro-contaminants and particles that can enter the air system and damage your printer.

-CAUTION-EYE INJURY: When using compressed air to clean the sensors, use eye protection to protect your eyes from flying particles and objects.
+CAUTION-EYE INJURY: When using compressed air to clean the sensors, wear eye protection to shield your eyes from flying particles and objects.